 We are also open during the day Monday through Friday.

 Yes, there is plenty of parking and it is free of charge during the day, evenings and on weekends.

 Ann, our client care coordinator, is available to answer your phone call from 9:30 am to 1:30 pm, Monday through Friday.
-If Ann does not answer the phone during this time, it likely means she is on the phone talking to someone else.
+If Denise does not answer the phone during this time, it likely means she is on the phone talking to someone else.
 If you leave a message during this time, she will call you back as soon as she can when she is off the phone.

-If you leave a message outside of the hours when Ann answers the phones, she may be able to return your call later in the day.
+If you leave a message outside of the hours when Denise answers the phones, she may be able to return your call later in the day.
 If not, she will return your call the following morning when she is back in the office.
 Our policy is to return phone messages and e-mails the same day we receive them.
 If in the rare event we are unable to contact you before the office closes for the day, then we will contact you the following morning.